Dr. Lawrence Williams

 Vice Provost and Dean of University College

-University College is home to the Air Force ROTC, the Army ROTC, Testing Services, the Tomás Rivera Center, the Office of Undergraduate Studies Support and Technology Services, the University Health Professions Office, the Writing Program, Multidisciplinary Studies Program, Institute for Law and Public Affairs, Core Curriculum & QEP, First Year Experience and the academic advising community.
+University College is home to Testing Services, the Tomás Rivera Center, the University Health Professions Office, the Writing Program, Multidisciplinary Studies Program, Institute for Law and Public Affairs, Office of Scholar Development and Post-Graduate Advising, the Core Curriculum and QEP.

 Undergraduate Studies.
 University College operates as the university office of undergraduate studies that manages academic matters which include the coordination of the undergraduate curriculum, handling academic processes and receiving student appeals that require action beyond the level of the college deans.

 The Air Force ROTC provides opportunities for students to become commissioned officers in the United States Air Force.

 The Army ROTC provides opportunities for students to become commissioned officers in the United States Army.